epi-sam/journalR/README.md

-In the real world, journals are written collaboratively in Word, with messy versioning, multiple copies of the same file, broken citations, and enjoy constant updates and handoffs between team members.
+In the real world, journals are written collaboratively in Word, with messy versioning, multiple copies of the same file, broken citations, and enjoy constant updates and hand offs between team members.

 Sometimes, you just need to copy and paste some numbers.